 If a user is deactivated:

-- Share links and upload links will still be accessible and viewable.
+- Share links will still be accessible and viewable.

 After you delete a link, you cannot reactivate it.